-Dysthymia is a chronic, low-grade form of depression that continues for two years or more.
-Although less severe than major depression, dysthymia can disrupt an individual’s ability to function day to day and to enjoy life.
-It is also common for people who suffer from dysthymia to experience one or more episodes of major depression.
+Dysthymia is chronic, low-grade depression that continues for two years or more.
+Although less severe than major depression, dysthymic disorder can disrupt your ability to function.
+It prevents you from feeling excitement or engagement in life.
+It’s common to also experience one or more episodes of major depression.

-The National Institute of Mental Health reports that approximately 1.5% of adults in the U.S. struggle with dysthymia.
-Like other types of depression, dysthymia is more common in women than men.
+At least 1.5% of adults in the U.S. struggle with dysthymia.
+Like other types of depression, dysthymic disorder is more common in women than men.

-People with dysthymia tend to have difficulty relaxing and having fun and may be overly critical of themselves and others.
+People with dysthymia tend to have difficulty relaxing and having fun.
+They may be critical of themselves and others.
 The symptoms of dysthymia resemble the symptoms of major depression and include:

 - Feeling hopeless, guilty, worthless or sad most days

 - Negative outlook on life and depressive mood

 - Lack of productivity

 - Difficulty making decisions or concentrating